coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisites:** Paladin level 20th.

-**Benefit:** The deity's aura of courage grants a +8 morale bonus on saving throws against fear effects and extends to all allies within 100 feet of the deity.
+**Benefit:** The deity’s aura of courage grants a +8 morale bonus on saving throws against fear effects and extends to all allies within 100 feet of the deity.

-The deity's special mount, if any, gains the celestial template.
+The deity’s special mount, if any, gains the celestial template.

 The deity can smite evil ten times per day, and gets an extra 3 points of damage per class level on a successful smite attempt.